Pair creation by time-dependent electric fields: Analytic solutions: Common properties of the two solutions

+In Fig.~\ref{fig4} we compare the pair density $n(q)$ for the constant and the exponential fields as functions of the dimensionless momentum $q$.
+The same comparison is shown in Fig.~\ref{fig5} for the constant field and the Sauter field.
+In both plots we took $b=0.1$.
+The value of the time parameter was taken as $\tau=0$ because at this moment the field strength of the exponential or the Sauter field $\mathcal E$ is the same as that of the constant field, which was taken as $\mathcal{E}=1$.
+The pair density $n(q)$ for the exponential and the Sauter fields is given in (\ref{n}), while $f(q,\tau)$ and $g(q,\tau)$ for these fields are given respectively in (\ref{2sol}-{\it b}) and (\ref{3sol}-{\it b}).

+Both plots clearly show the difference between the constant field and the exponential or the Sauter field.
+The pair density for all three fields is exactly the same for negative and small $q$, but for larger $q$ they are quite different.
+In the limit when $q\to \infty$ the pair density $n(q)$ for the constant field tends to a constant, which is nonanalytic in $\mathcal{E} = 0$.
+However, for the exponential and the Sauter fields the pair density tends fast to 0.
+Maximal rate of growth of the particles momenta caused by the exponential or the Sauter field equals $\mathcal{E}/b$.
+If we assume that pairs are created with $q \approx 0$, then the pair density in Figs.~\ref{fig4} and \ref{fig5} should be negligible for $q \leq 10$.
+Both plots satisfy this condition.
+It is also worth noting that for both the exponential and the Sauter field the oscillations of $n(q)$ for the constant field (\ref{nqstat}) are reproduced.

 The two exactly solvable cases differ considerably but they share common features confirming the main message of our work.
 We have chosen the parameters in such a way that at $\tau=0$ the electric field in both cases attains the same value ${\mathcal{E}}$ and the rate of growth of the field in the remote past is $b$.
+The amplitude of the field is, however, four time larger for the Sauter field,
-In this way we will be able to compare directly the results for the two choices of ${\mathcal{E}}(t)$.
-In Fig.~\ref{fig4} we show the time dependence of the electric field in the two cases.

-There is a direct correspondence between the functions that solve the Dirac equation.
-The hypergeometric functions (\ref{2sol}) are related to the confluent hypergeometric functions by the following limiting procedure
+In Fig.~\ref{fig6} we show the time dependence of the electric field in the two cases.
+There is a direct correspondence in the remote past between the functions that solve the two sets of equations.
+The confluent hypergeometric functions (\ref{2sol}-{\it b}) are related to the hypergeometric functions (\ref{3sol}-{\it b}) by the limiting procedure,